FAQs - Borrow

 - What is EMI?

-EMI stands for Equated Monthly Installments.
+EMI stands for Equal Monthly Installments.
 This installment comprises both principal and interest components.
-Please use the EMI Calculator to find out the EMI you need to repay.

 - How do I repay the loan?

 You can repay the loan by depositing Equal Monthly Installments (EMI's) in your prescribed account.

 - Can I prepay my loan?